mitshell/CryptoMobile/README.md

 >>> Mil.unset_opc()
 ```

-Some conversion functions are also provided in the Milenage module:
-- conv\_C2, conv\_C3, conv\_C4 and conv\_C5 for 2G / 3G authentication vectors conversion
-- conv\_A2, conv\_A3, conv\_A4 and conv\_A7 for LTE key derivation and 3G / LTE authentication
-   vectors conversion

 ### TUAK
 This is the Python wrapper over the TUAK algorithm.
 The mode of operation is written